RichardJLei/AutoGen_trial_2/docs/user_guides/getting_started.md

 If the frontend cannot connect to the backend, check the following:

 1. Make sure the backend is running.
-2. Check if the `AUTOGEN_API_URL` environment variable is set correctly.
+2. Check if the `AUTOGEN_API_URL` environment variable is set correctly in the `frontend/.env` file.

 ### Other Issues